 Do note the relief is only for shares and debentures of an Indian company (and not for any other capital asset).

-Additional point to note is that this provision can be a double edged sword.
+An additional point to note is that this provision can be a double-edged sword.
 Your gains will get enhanced in case of rupee appreciation.

 Set off/Carry Forward of Capital Losses